intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 # Conclusions

-During the final hour of the workshop we gathered statements that group thought were summary statements from the 3 day event.
+During the final hour of the workshop we gathered statements that the group thought were summary statements from the 3 day event.
 We later discarded any that were in contention (listed further below for completeness).
 For this document, the editor took the original list